 - Meals: Breakfast, dinner

 Your first ride is a journey through varied landscapes, a true taster of what Sardinia has to offer and a great start to your challenge.
 Setting off from your accommodation, you will start this adventure with a great route which contours the Montevecchio mountains, taking you to Marina di Arbus Beach and offering superb vistas of the volcanic plug of Mount Arcuentu.
-Here your coast to coast adventure officially starts and you have plenty of time to absorb the remarkable landscape around you – the towering sand dunes of Piscinas, surrounded by hills carpeted with lush green maquis vegetation.
+Here your coast to coast adventure officially starts and you have plenty of time to absorb the remarkable landscape around you, with the emerald blue sea surrounded by hills carpeted with lush green maquis vegetation.

 Heading north you will keep close to the coast before turning east and riding past the lagoon of Marceddi, where pink flamingoes can be spotted.
 The small town across the lagoon is famous for its shellfish.
 Pedalling through the Campidano Plain will not require much effort, as you ride past vast cultivated fields and little farming estates.